micmejia/bible-dump/NKJV/Ephesians/Eph 4.md

 Therefore He says: "When He ascended on high, He led captivity captive, And gave gifts to men."

 ###### 9
-(Now this, "He ascended"--what does it mean but that He also [^d]first descended into the lower parts of the earth?
+(Now this, "He ascended"--what does it mean but that He also first descended into the lower parts of the earth?

 ###### 10
 He who descended is also the One who ascended far above all the heavens, that He might fill all things.)